19 Aug Coping Skills: Loss of a Spouse

 Between the intense feelings, lifestyle transforms, and the numerous reasonable thoughts that go with the demise of your mate, you likely feel overpowered and restless about your future.

-Depression additionally becomes the biggest challenge for senior citizens managing the loss after passing of a companion, making it especially difficult to move further with their lives.
+Depression additionally becomes the biggest challenge for senior citizens in managing the loss after the passing of a companion, making it especially difficult to move further with their lives.
 It can likewise turn into a critical health risk for them.

 1. Take Yourself Easy

 There is no “best” approach to the feeling after losing your companion.
 You may feel shocked, numb, restless, or brokenhearted.
 You may even feel angry with your life partner for leaving you all alone.
 You may cry a lot, or not at all.
 Grief is different for everybody.